Behold, children are a gift of the Lord,

 Psalm 127: 3-5

-My Dad used to say he didn’t need a card or a present on Father’s Day because he had all he ever wanted: his family, which I thought basically summed up Father’s Day.
-The ultimate assessment of a father in this world is whether he is missed after he dies, and although my father departed this Vale of Tears 26 years ago, I find myself missing him more each year.
+My Dad used to say he didn’t need a card or a present on Father’s Day because he had all he ever wanted, his family, a sentiment which I thought basically summed up Father’s Day.
+The ultimate assessment of a father in this world is whether he is missed after he dies, and although my father departed this Vale of Tears 28 years ago, I find myself missing him more each year.

 A happy Father’s Day to all our readers.